Back to TOC

-Worm castings are wonderful but the worm tea works a little bit differently.
+Worm castings are wonderful but the worm tea works a little bit different.

 Unlike the worm castings time-release process, the "tea" is readily absorbed into the plant giving it, if you will, a "power drink" (without the crash, followed by a migraine).
-Just like, when we eat our food, our body slowly absorbs the nutrition.
-But if we liquefy it, it is readily absorbed into our body.
+Much like, when we eat our food, our body slowly absorbs the nutrition.
+But if we liquefy it, it's readily absorbed into our body.

 Worm tea is the opposite of chemical fertilizers.

 Chemical fertilizers burn the soil and kill the beneficial microbes.
-When the good microbes are gone or low in numbers, then the bad microbes populate and are absorbed into the plant.
+When the good microbes are absent or low in numbers, the bad microbes populate and are absorbed into the plant.
 This kills or weakens the plant's immune system and its overall ability to thrive.

 Therefore, scientists have to come up with genetically modified plants to resist the effects of these bad microbes and some parasites.
 It's sad to think that when we want to change, we insist on changing nature, but it's completely opposite.
 When we change nature, nature insists on changing us (for the worse of course).

-Nature always has a way of telling us that what we're doing is wrong.
+Nature always has a way of telling us what we're doing is wrong.
 Our bodies weren't designed to store synthetic chemicals.
-True, our bodies can filter out these harmful toxins, but the problem is that we keep filling our bodies with the harmful toxins and we never get them completely out of our system.
+Albeit true, our bodies can filter out these harmful toxins, but the problem is that we keep filling our bodies with harmful toxins and we never get them completely out of our system.

-The toxins or chemicals harm the beneficial organisms in our body enabling the bad ones to take over.
+The toxins or chemicals harm the beneficial organisms in our body.
+This enables the bad ones to take over.

-It's a fact that cancer cannot survive in an oxygen rich environment and when our body is deprived of the oxygen, the bad cancer cells will multiply and take over.
+You’ve heard it said many times that cancer cannot survive in an oxygen-rich environment and when our body is deprived of the oxygen, the bad cancer cells will multiply and take over.

 Worm tea helps to build the good microbial community within the soil, out numbering the bad microbes.
 The more you put in, the more good microbes will multiply until the good microbes are in control through sheer numbers.

-As I already mentioned the tea builds a community of good microbes through the oxidized process.
+As I already mentioned, the tea builds a community of good microbes through the aerobic process.
 It protects the roots as well as nourishes and feeds the plant.

-Studies have proven that there is increased speeds of
+Studies have shown there are increased speeds of

-plant growth, increased size of plants and blooms, and increased yields.
+plant growth, increased size of plants & blooms, and increased yields.
 Root systems go deeper and wider.

-Also studies have shown that using the tea not only improves the soil for short term affects, but the year after as well.
-The reason being, is that once you start the microbial community, then after just a few applications the community begins to grow exponentially crowding out unbeneficial microbes.
+Studies have also shown that using the tea not only improves the soil for short term affects but the year after as well.
+The reason being is, once you start the microbial community, then after just a few applications the community begins to grow exponentially, crowding out unbeneficial microbes.

-When the worm tea is sprayed on the plants the microbes attach to the leaf and out compete the harmful disease causing microbes like black rot, mildew, early blight and also become food for the leaf.
+When worm tea is sprayed on the plants, the microbes attach to the leaf and out compete the harmful disease causing microbes like black rot, mildew, early blight and also become food for the leaf.